Opposite of H2O

 Opposite of H2O is the debut studio album by American rapper Drag-On.
-It was released on March 28, 2000, through Interscope Records and Ruff Ryders.
-It was produced by Swizz Beatz, Dj Iroc, and P.K., among others.
-The album proved to be a huge success for Drag-On, peaking at number 5 on the Billboard 200 and number 2 on the Top R&B/Hip-Hop Albums.
-The album was ultimately certified Gold by the RIAA.
+Originally scheduled for a January 25, 2000 release, it was ultimately released on March 28, 2000, through Interscope Records and Ruff Ryders.
+It was produced by Swizz Beatz, DJ Iroc, and P.K., among others.
+Critical reception of the album was mixed.

 Critical reception

 Rolling Stone wrote that "on the darker songs, [Drag-On's] monotone rides stealthily over the album's dismal grooves, casting a morbid spell, and, ironically, when he and DMX actually collaborate, on the invigorating 'Get It Right', Drag more than holds his own."

+Commercial performance

+Opposite of H2O debuted and peaked at number 5 on the Billboard top 200 and number 2 on the Top R&B/Hip-Hop Albums, with first week sales of over 150,000 copies.
+It spent 14 weeks on the Billboard 200 before leaving the chart.
+The album has been certified Gold by the Recording Industry Association of America (RIAA) for selling over 500,000 copies in America.

 Track listing

 Credits adapted from the album's liner notes.